magx2/openhab-supla/README.md

 There are three ways to install the OpenHAB plugin for Supla:

 1. **From Marketplace (Recommended):**
-Install the plugin directly from OpenHAB's Marketplace.
+Install the plugin directly from [OpenHAB's Marketplace](https://community.openhab.org/t/supla-integration/156114).
 Simply search for "Supla" in the Marketplace and follow the installation instructions.
-Please note that this solution might not be immediately available, as it is pending approval.

 2. **Install via Karaf's `bundle:install`:**
 If you prefer a manual installation method, you can install the plugin using Karaf's `bundle:install` command.
 This